volodymyrsamotiy/SONiC/doc/warm-reboot/MLNX_FAST_FAST_BOOT.md

 Should invoke warm reboot flow

 ## Requirements
-* The FFB flow should be issued by Warm reboot CLI command only on Mellanox platforms only on ISSU enabled HWSKUs
+* The FFB flow is issued by Warm reboot CLI command on Mellanox platforms
+  * On "ISSU enabled" devices - proceed with FFB flow
+  * On "ISSU disabled" devices - return with appropriate error message
-* Warm reboot via MLNX FFB should be available only in system level warm reboot
+* Assumed only system level warm reboot via FFB is supported
-* ISSU disabled Mellanox HWSKUs will not support Warm reboot
 * DP downtime should be less than 1 sec
 * CP downtime should be the same as for FB flow - less than 90 sec

 ## Limitations
-* ISSU enabled Mellanox HWSKUs cannot change port split configuration
+* It is not advised to changed port split configuration.
+That will increase the down time to more than 1 sec ( Or it cannot be done? )
 * In ISSU enabled mode only half of resources (RIFs, Routes, ACLs, etc.) are available